 Here are some tips, that can help you avoid injury and learn a little more about your yoga practice.

 - Take a break.
-If you are doing a sequence that causes you pain, such as opening and closing your hip, give yourself permission to modify coming to tadasana or sukasana posture to recover your strength and breath.
+If you are doing a sequence that causes you pain, such as opening and closing your hip, give yourself permission to modify coming to or posture to recover your strength and breath.

 - Use Props.
-If you have an injury you should honor your limitations and avoid compromising your safety and use props or a variation that feels best to your body.
+If you have an injury you should honor your limitations and avoid compromising your safety and use or a variation that feels best to your body.

 - Speak up.
 Tell the instructor before class if you have chronic pain or if something you did last class didn’t feel right.